 - List “Complete student ratings survey” on your syllabus as an assignment for the final week of class.

-- Email reminders—the online system will automatically send reminders to students who have not filled out course surveys, but faculty reminders will be very helpful too.
-Our online ratings provider, EvaluationKit, has a feature that shows the instructor the specific class response rate day-to-day during the submission period.
-So, if you find that only 50 percent of students in a course have filled evaluations with only a few days remaining, remind them of the importance of receiving feedback from everyone in the class.
+- Email reminders—the online system will automatically send reminders to students who have not filled out course surveys, but faculty reminders are helpful, too.
+Our online ratings provider, EvaluationKit, has a feature that shows the instructor the day-to-day class response rate during the submission period.
+So, if you find that only 50 percent of students in a course have filled out evaluations with only a few days remaining, remind them of the importance of receiving feedback from everyone in the class.

-- Students can fill out ratings surveys on iPhones and Androids, as well as on their laptops.
+- Students can fill out ratings surveys on iPhones and Androids as well as laptops.
 Remind them of these options.
-If all or most of your students have these tools, you might consider asking them to bring their phones and laptops in class and provide them with 15-20 minutes of classtime to fill out surveys.
+If all or most of your students have these tools, you might consider asking them to bring their phones and laptops to class and give them 15 to 20 minutes of class time to fill out surveys.

 - Conduct your own midterm evaluations.
 Faculty members who conduct midterm evaluations often have higher end-of-term course evaluation response rates, since students can see the positive effects of their midterm feedback.

 In November 2013, faculty who received response rates of 80 percent